ctechfilmuniversity/lecture_sose24_cc2/03_syntax_basics_ctd/readme.md

 Students will learn about
 - More on C++ syntax
 - Static vs dynamic typing
-- Variables, types and function
+- Variables, types and function: pass-by-value, pass-by-ref, pass-by-ptr
 - Concept of declaration and definition
+- A first glance at software design

 Practical exercises will be about
 - Designing and implementing a small cli application